Overview and History

 National Party Strength Ranking: 1st

-The VVD is the strongest party in the Netherlands heading into the election on March 15th.
+The VVD is the strongest party in the Netherlands following the 2017 elections.
 Details on their control in specific areas are below.

 Prime Minister: VVD party leader Mark Rutte currently serves as Prime Minister, a position he has held since 2010.
 He is the first Prime Minister ever from the party.